Epiphone has a rich history. Here’s a detailed overview of the Epiphone factories and their significance in the company’s history.

 So, by the late 1980s, labor costs in Japan began to rise, which led to higher costs for guitar production.
 Additionally, the quality of Korean craftsmanship had greatly improved, making it an attractive alternative for many guitar companies, including Epiphone.

 The Samick factory, located in Incheon, South Korea, became one of the primary facilities producing Epiphone guitars.
-Samick, already an established name in the musical instrument industry, was producing its own guitars and manufacturing for various other brands.
+Samick was producing its own guitars and manufacturing for various other brands.

-Guitars produced at the Samick facility during this period are known for their consistency, quality control, and affordability.
-This partnership helped Epiphone maintain a reputation for delivering good quality guitars at a more accessible price point.
+Guitars produced at the Samick facility during this period are known for their consistency and quality.

 Korean Epiphones introduced several models and variations.
 Some of these guitars have since gained a cult following and are sought after in the second-hand market.